Inferno (operating system): Resource management

 All resources in Inferno, such as devices, services, and network connections, are represented as files in a hierarchical namespace and accessed using standard file operations like open, read, write, and close.
 Inferno uses the Styx protocol, equivalent to Plan 9's 9P2000, to interact with both local and remote resources in a uniform manner.
+Hardware is also accessed through user mode file servers that present resources to the user-mode API from the native kernel.
+When Inferno is hosted, all of the hardware resources are managed by the host operating system and accessed through a namespace which binds to the specific exposed hardware interfaces of the host OS.
+Inferno64 further manages resources through the Owen labor exchange which also allows for intelligent network discovery and resource sharing, first conceptualised in 2004 for Inferno 4th Edition.